govuk-one-login/devplatform-upload-action-ecr/README.md

 NOTE: Until v3 is released, you will need to point both v1 and v2 to the latest version since there are no breaking changes between them.

-NOTE: In regards to Dependabot subcribers, Dependabot does not pick up and raise PRs for `PATCH` versions (i.e v3.8.1) of a release ensure consumers are nofitied.
+NOTE: In regards to Dependabot subscribers, Dependabot does not pick up and raise PRs for `PATCH` versions (i.e v3.8.1) of a release ensure consumers are notified.

 ### Breaking changes